Addictions and Substance Abuse Counselor Requirements by State

 Timeline: Two years

-A fast path to college training in addictions, these degrees are a quick and inexpensive first step to becoming a professional addiction counselor.
+A fast path to college training in addictions, these degrees are a quick, inexpensive first step toward becoming a professional addiction counselor.

 Bachelor’s Degrees in Addictions and Substance Abuse Counseling